debadityaroy/kaldi/README.md

 ================================

 1. Create a folder anywhere e.g. /home/debaditya/HOF.
-The folder you created above is the variable "parent_dir" in egs/sre10/v1/run.sh.
+The full path to the folder you created above is the variable "parent_dir" in egs/sre10/v1/run.sh.

 2. Download and extract the features given above into that folder.

-3. To run the code now navigate to the egs/sre10/v1/ directory in the code folder and use the following command
+The path to the features need to be changed to the parent_dir.
+Navigate to egs/sre10/v1/ directory in the code folder and run

+change_path.sh parent_dir

+Remember to give executable permissions to this file (for Linux "chmod +x change_path.sh").

+3. To run following command

-./run.sh "parent_dir"
+./run.sh parent_dir
-Remember to give executable permissions to this file (for Linux "chmod +x egs/sre10/v1/run.sh").
+Remember to give executable permissions to this file (for Linux "chmod +x run.sh").

 4.The scores you should obtain will be in EER (equal error rate).
 They should be as follows: